Finite-size effects in the dependency networks of free and open-source software: Model fitting of the FOSS network

 \section{Model fitting of the {\it FOSS} network}

-The parameters $\alpha$, $\mu$, $\eta$, $\lambda$ and $c$ in the solution given by Eq.~(\ref{integ}) can now be fixed by the distribution of links and nodes obtained from the {\it Debian} repository.
-In Fig.~\ref{f1} the degree distribution for incoming links in the {\it Etch} release has been plotted.
-The dotted straight line in this $\log$-$\log$ plot indicates the pure power-law behaviour.
-While this gives a satisfactory description for the distribution on intermediate scales of $x$, there is a clear departure from the power law both as $x \longrightarrow 0$ and $x \longrightarrow \infty$.
-The solution given by Eq.~(\ref{integ}) fits the power law, as well as the departure from it, at both the small-connectivity and the high-connectivity ends, for the values $\alpha = -2$, $\mu = -1$, $\eta = -8$, $\lambda = 1.5$ and $c \simeq 190$.
-It would be very interesting to note here that the values of $\alpha$ and $\mu$ remain unchanged when it comes to giving a model fit to the degree distribution of outgoing links (once again for the {\it Etch} release), as shown in the plot in Fig.~\ref{f2}.
+The parameters $\alpha$, $\mu$, $\eta$, $\lambda$ and $c$ in the solution given by Eq.~(\ref{integ}) can now be fixed by the distribution of links and nodes in the {\it Debian} repository.
+In Fig.~\ref{f1} the degree distribution of incoming links in the {\it Etch} release is plotted.
+The dotted straight line in this $\log$-$\log$ plot indicates a purely power-law behaviour.
+While this gives a satisfactory description of the distribution on intermediate scales of $x$, there is a clear departure from the power law both as $x \longrightarrow 0$ and $x \longrightarrow \infty$.
+The solution given by Eq.~(\ref{integ}) fits the power law, as well as the departure from it, at both the small-connectivity and the high-connectivity ends.
+Among all the parameters, the values of $\alpha$ and $\mu$ remain unchanged while modelling the degree distribution of outgoing links, as shown in the plot in Fig.~\ref{f2}.
 The obvious implication of $\alpha = -2$ in both the cases is that Zipf's law universally underlies the frequency distribution of the intermediate nodes and links in both kinds of network.
-The only quantitative measure to distinguish between the two networks are the values of $\eta$, $\lambda$ and $c$, set at $\eta =1$, $\lambda = 0.25$ and $c \simeq 80$ for the distribution of outgoing links in Fig.~\ref{f2}.
+The only quantitative measures to distinguish between the two networks are the values of $\eta$, $\lambda$ and $c$.